lebaz20/metrics/docs/02-Setup.md

 4. `yarn lint:fix` to fix static errors if possible
 5. `yarn prettier` to unify formatting
 6. `yarn test` to run tests
+7. `yarn test:watch` to run tests with code changes
-7. `yarn dry-run` to try to run code in case any errors can be discovered by this stage
+8. `yarn dry-run` to try to run code in case any errors can be discovered by this stage
-8. `yarn build` to generate a production build (at path/to/project/dist/api)
+9. `yarn build` to generate a production build (at path/to/project/dist/api)

 #### Docs
-To generate docs: Run `yarn doc` then open [API Docs](http://localhost:3000/api-docs).
+To generate docs: Run `yarn doc` from root directory then open [API Docs](http://localhost:3000/api-docs).
 ![](https://drive.google.com/uc?id=1UtfAgdaVUk-DerwcLWWlt91lXRLmg4WQ)

 ### Client